Derived Moduli Spaces of Nonlinear PDEs: Singular Propagations: Cauchy problems and propagation of solution singularities

-Return now to the statement of Theorem \ref{theorem: DNLCKK} and proceed as in the linear setting by assuming our morphism $f:X\rightarrow Y$ is a composition of a smooth submersion and a closed embedding, treating each case separately. \begin{proposition} Consider Theorem \ref{theorem: DNLCKK}.
+We may then apply Proposition \ref{HofpDAlgTangentComplex}, and Proposition \ref{Tangent Good Filtration}.
+Namely, returning to the statement of \autoref{theorem: DNLCKK}, proceed by assuming our morphism $f:X\rightarrow Y$ is a composition of a smooth submersion and a closed embedding, treating each case separately. \begin{proposition} Consider \autoref{theorem: DNLCKK}.
 Suppose that $f:X\rightarrow Y$ is a smooth morphism of complex analytic manifolds.
-Then there is an equivalence of sheaves of spaces
+Then there is a $\pi_0$-equivalence of sheaves of spaces

-\end{proposition} \begin{proof} We recall the proof given in \cite{PaugamCauchy}.
-Assume that $f:\Sigma=X\times Z\rightarrow X$ is the natural morphism from a product manifold, where it is known (\cite{KashAlgStudy}) $\mathcal{D}$-module pullback $f^*$ is exact given by the derived $\mathcal{D}$-module external tensor $\mathcal{O}_Z\boxtimes^L(-).$
+\end{proposition} \begin{proof} We recall the proof given in \cite{Paugam2022}.
+Assume that $f:\Sigma=X\times Z\rightarrow X$ is the natural morphism from a product manifold, where it is known (\cite{kashiwara1970algebraic}) $\D$-module pullback $f^*$ is exact given by the derived $\D$-module external tensor $\mathcal{O}_Z\boxtimes^L(-).$

-In the case of a homotopically finitely $\mathcal{D}$-presented algebra $\mathcal{A}$, given by retracts of cellular objects by Proposition \ref{Compact D algebras}, proving the result amounts to proving it for objects $Sym^*(\mathcal{M}^{\bullet})$ for a compact $\mathcal{D}$-module $\mathcal{M}^{\bullet}.$ The CKK isomorphism on a ho-fp algebra then reduces to showing that it is an isomorphism for such free $\mathcal{D}$-algebras on a given coherent $\mathcal{D}$-module.
-The result reduces to the linear case of a coherent $\mathcal{D}$-module, that reduces to the free case by using a locally free resolution.
+In the case of a homotopically finitely $\D$-presented algebra $\mathcal{A}$, given by retracts of cellular objects by \autoref{Compact D algebras}, proving the result amounts to proving it for objects $\mathrm{Sym}^*(\mathcal{M}^{\bullet})$ for a compact $\D$-module $\mathcal{M}^{\bullet}.$ The CKK isomorphism on a ho-fp algebra then reduces to showing that it is an isomorphism for such free $\D$-algebras on a given coherent $\D$-module.
+The result reduces to the linear case of a coherent $\D$-module, that reduces to the free case by using a locally free resolution.
 Via Kashiwara's argument, each coherent $\mathcal{M}_i$ has a locally free resolution and in particular, we can assume